4 Things No One Told You About The Privacy Policy Of Facebook

 Unfriend unknown people from your Facebook ID.
 Check out your friend list, and leave all those who do not belong directly to you.
 Less exposure to different people means fewer data leaks from your ID.

-3 - Posting Things carefully
+3 - Posting Things Carefully

 The most important thing is to refrain from posting everything on Facebook.
 Of course, Facebook is a social media platform, but you must know that your personal information could easily slip out of it, leaving you in huge trouble.
 So it's better to keep your information safe, avoiding future issues.